fotpin header fotpin header fotpin header fotpin header

 2011 Pilot Planting Project

-In March 2011, through our consultations with other Parkcare groups, we became aware of a grant for planting projects being offered by Spicers Paper through Landcare Australia.
+In 2011, through our consultations with other Parkcare groups, we became aware of a grant for planting projects being offered by Spicers Paper through Landcare Australia.
 Initially we were reluctant to apply for the grant, since the time frame was quite short and we did not want to be rushed into making decisions we might regret later.
 However, eventually we were persuaded that a small-scale pilot project would meet the requirements of the grant and provide us with an opportunity to gain some experience that would feed into larger projects down the track.

 This led to a community planting day on 9 October 2011.
 On that day a total of 218 trees, shrubs and groundcover species were planted in the northwest corner of the Kama paddock.
-See the map above for the location of the planting.
+See the map below for the location of the planting.